 About

 I'm a fully-funded master's student at Princeton Computer Science, advised by Prof. Sanjeev Arora.
-Pior to that, I graduated from Princeton class of 2024, where I had the fortune to work with Prof. Danqi Chen and Prof. Kai Li.
-My research interests lie in large language models.
-I published in topics such as retrieval-augmented generation (RAG), LLM post-training, data synthesis, and machine unlearning.
-I can be reached at jiatongyu [at] princeton.edu.
+My research interests lie in large language models and understanding learning algorithms.
+I graduated from Princeton class of 2024, where I had the fortune to work with Prof. Danqi Chen and Prof. Kai Li.
+During college I co-founded Princeton's biggest AI student organization with awesome people.

 Publications